Contrarian3-Labs/fhevm-template/packages/fhevm-sdk/docs/examples/encrypted-erc20.md

 Build a privacy-preserving ERC20 token where balances and transfers are encrypted.
 Only token holders can decrypt their own balance.

+{% hint style="warning" %}
+**Security Notice:** This example is for educational purposes.
+Before deploying to production, ensure proper auditing of smart contracts and access control lists (ACL).
+{% endhint %}

 ## Overview

 This example demonstrates: